Saturday, November 25, 2023

 • On Feb, 25, 1996, NC State students were blamed when Rameses XXIII was repeatedly stabbed, gutted and disfigured on the Hogan family farm just before the 1996 ACC basketball tournament.
 However, it was later discovered the death was caused by an intoxicated man seeking food, not a college prank.

-• Following a spate of light blue spray paint creativity in the early 2000s at NC State's Free Expression Tunnel that made a lot of money for Big Spray Paint, State students retaliated by painting "NCS" in red on several Chapel Hill landmarks, including the iconic Old Well.
-NC State fans painted the letters "N.C.S." on several Chapel Hill landmarks, including the iconic Old Well.
-After drawing widespread condemnation from administrators on both campuses, student and social media and adults throughout the state, in 2005 the NC State Student Ambassadors turned the school's traditional pregame pep rally into a twice-a-year branded event called the Ram Roast, where groups and organizations would spend three-hour shifts protecting the tunnel from an azure future.
+• Following a spate of light blue creativity in the early 2000s at NC State's Free Expression Tunnel that made a lot of money for Big Spray Paint, State loyalists retaliated by painting "NCS" in red on several Chapel Hill landmarks, including the iconic Old Well.
+After drawing widespread condemnation from administrators on both campuses, student and social media and adults throughout the state, in 2005 the NC State Student Ambassadors turned the school's traditional pregame pep rally into a twice-a-year branded event called the Ram Roast, where groups and organizations spend three-hour shifts protecting the tunnel from an azure future.
 It's held before the football rivalry game between the two schools and home basketball games against the Tar Heels.
 Through the years, it featured players, coaches, entertainment and prize giveaways and is still ongoing.

 Friday, October 6, 2023